oneday88/deepTCN/readme.md

 ##### Probabilistic forecasting

 ### Kind remind
-You can achieve better result if do better data preprocessing like scaling.
+You can achieve better results if you do better data preprocessing like scaling.